Q&A with Julia Brough about Death Doulas

 This interview has been edited and condensed for clarity.

-So, Julia, tell me what you do and what got you into this work?
+Memorial Funeral Home: So, Julia, tell me what you do and what got you into this work?

-Julia Brough: My 9-to-5 is a digital project manager, so I am at a computer about 40 hours a week.
+Julia Brough: My 9-to-5 is a digital project manager, so I am at a computer a minimum of 40 hours a week.
 And then during 2020, I was speaking with my therapist at the time, I was just kind of ruminating on being on a computer for the majority of my week.
 I wanted to explore some other field to get involved in, ironically, during a healthcare shut down.

 We need to educate Rhode Island, like people don't know [what a death doula is].
 And she happened to know a cohort of people that had gone through the program or were just really tangentially interested, like funeral celebrants and folks that work in grief therapy at the VA.